-The state of Virginia defines domestic assault as the commission of assault and battery against a family member or household members.
+Domestic assault in Virginia is defined as the commission of assault and battery against a family member or household members.
 Under the VA Law 18.2-57.2, domestic violence charge is a class 1 misdemeanor crime punishable by up to one year in jail.

 In addition to facing criminal prosecution, the alleged offender may be named in a restraining order in Virginia, also known as an order of protection.

 The following crimes are considered family offense when committed between parent and child, current or former spouse, or family member:

-Unlike regular assault and battery cases, in the state of Virginia, the law requires police officers to treat domestic violence charges uniquely.
-Under Virginia law, a police officer will execute an arrest if s/he believes sufficiently that a predominant aggressor committed the assault.
+Unlike regular assault and battery cases, the law requires police officers to treat domestic violence charges in Virginia uniquely.
+Under domestic violence Virginia law, a police officer will execute an arrest if s/he believes sufficiently that a predominant aggressor committed the assault.

 The police have the responsibility of filing charges against a predominant physical aggressor when it comes to domestic violence charges, unlike simple assault charges where the victim has to file the case.
 But the police must make the arrest considering the entirety of the circumstance.

 Suppose the alleged offender has left the scene before the officer arrives, and the police believe that a person has violated Va Law 18.2-57.2.
 The officer should obtain an arrest warrant from the magistrate.

 When an officer responds to the magistrate to obtain the warrant, the officer shall appear as the complainant.

 In a domestic assault or battery case, where the complainant is a family or household member, it is common to hear that the alleged victim has changed her mind about the prosection and wishes to drop the charges.

 This isn’t always easy.

 If the victim didn’t bring the charges, but instead, the Commonwealth of Virginia did, the prosecutor has the absolute control of the domestic assault/ battery charges.
 For that reason, the victim does not control the domestic violence case.

 The victim, on the other hand, has access to the victim’s advocates to deal with the stresses of court procedures, but advocates are not domestic violence lawyers.
 They cannot advise victims fully of their rights and options.